jaredly/j3/Roadmap.md

 - THEN when "top trace" is set, it'll record those, and like update the UI n stuff.
   ALSO you can like "scrub through" the trace ... seeing it animated.
 Yeah that would be very cool.

+# OK

+- So NSTOPs should indicate if we've got errors anywhere
+- ALSO ... test failures?? hrmm 🤔
+  - yeah I need a way to

+OH
+- [ ] NEED exhaustiveness checking, thanks

 # Ideas about currying